 This 95%-to-5% ratio (approximately) is what we call the locality of reference, and it's why a cache works so efficiently.
 This is also why such a small cache can efficiently cache such a large memory system.
 You can see why it's not worth it to construct a computer with the fastest memory everywhere.
 We can deliver 95 percent of this effectiveness for a fraction of the cost.

-For more information on caching and related topics, check out the links on the next page.
+For more information on caching and related topics, check out the links below.